yeraydiazdiaz/lunr.py/docs/languages.md

 # Language support

-An optional and experimental support for other languages via the [Natural Language Toolkit](http://www.nltk.org/) stemmers.
+Lunr includes optional and experimental support for languages other than English via the [Natural Language Toolkit](http://www.nltk.org/).
 To install Lunr with this feature use `pip install lunr[languages]`.

-Assuming you have a set of documents in one of the supported languages:
+The currently supported languages are:

-- arabic
+- Arabic
-- danish
+- Danish
-- dutch
+- Dutch
-- english
+- English
-- finnish
+- Finnish
-- french
+- French
-- german
+- German
-- hungarian
+- Hungarian
-- italian
+- Italian
-- norwegian
+- Norwegian
-- portuguese
+- Portuguese
-- romanian
+- Romanian
-- russian
+- Russian
-- spanish
+- Spanish
-- swedish
+- Swedish

 ```python
 >>> documents = [